GridProtectionAlliance/go2cs/docs/README.md

 ### Future Options

-A new command line option to prefer `var` over explicit types would be handy, e.g., specifying `-x` would request explicit type definitions otherwise defaulting to use `var` where possible.
+A new command line option to prefer explicit types over `var` would be handy, e.g., specifying `-x` would request explicit type definitions; otherwise, without applying setting, conversion would default to using `var` where possible.

-If converted code ever gets updated where a new `import` is added, a command line option that would "rescan" the imports in a project and augment the project file to make sure all the needed imports are referenced would be ideal.
+If converted code ever gets manually updated, e.g., where a new `import` is added, a command line option that would "rescan" the imports in a project and augment the project file to make sure all the needed imports are referenced could be handy.

 ## C# to Go?